justinbombay/bombayCPP/README.md

 # bombayCPP
-Hello,
+Hello, <br>
-In this depository I've posted 4 programs that have all been written in C++.
+In this depository I've posted 4 projects that have all been written in C++.
 I've listed the names and descriptions of those four projects below:
 \
 \
 <br>